underscoreio/underscoreio/src/_drafts/http4s-streams-common-pitfalls.md

 ---
 layout:     post
-title:      Beginner pitfalls when using FS2
+title:      Tips for working with FS2
 author:     Pere Villega
 date:       '2018-03-04 13:50:00'
 ---

-The new release of [fs2][3] (v0.10) has changed its API a lot.
-[Http4s][1] v0.18 has adopted this newest version, as well as [cats 1.0][2].
-The direct consequence of these changes is that a user of Http4s must now become more familiar with fs2 to avoid some unexpected behaviour, more so if we try to do fancy stuff with WebSockets.
-In this blog post we will explore some pitfalls related to the use of [fs2][3] which I, as someone not very familiar with fs2 at the time, spent too much time figuring out.
+The streaming library [fs2][3] has had major improvements in their latest release (v0.10), and libraries like [Http4s][1] v0.18 have adopted this newest version.
+As you work more with fs2 and Http4s there are some things you should be aware of, as they will make the journey easier.
+Specifically, we will look at how to work with `flatMap` in Streams and at `Topics`, along some minor comments on fs2 `Streams`.
+Those are some hints which I, as someone not very familiar with fs2 at the time, wish I had known sooner.

 <!-- more -->
 Without further ado, let's talk about some 'gotchas' we may find when working with [fs2][3].

 # Everything is a Stream

-When you come from a non-FP world, Something slightly surprising when you start working with [fs2][3] is the fact everything is a `Stream`.
-By everything I mean *Everything*, even your `Queue`:
+When you come from a non-FP world, something slightly surprising when you start working with [fs2][3] is the fact everything is a `Stream`.
+By everything I mean *everything*, even your `Queue`:

 ```
 val queue: Stream[F, Queue[F, String]] = Stream.eval(async.circularBuffer[F, String](5))